-Nothing in these standing orders allows a community board to rescind or amend a lawfully made decision of a committee or subcommittee carried out under a delegation authorising the making of that decision.
+Nothing in these standing orders allows a council, committee and subcommittee to rescind or amend a lawfully made decision of a subordinate decision-making body carried out under a delegation authorising the making of that decision.
+The same requirement applies to a local board and community board in relation to any committees or subcommittees with delegated authority.

-6.5 Committees and sub committees subject to the direction of the community board cl.
+6.5 Committees and sub committees subject to the direction of the local authority cl.
 30 (3) & (4), Schedule 7, LGA 2002.

-A committee or subcommittee established by a community board is subject in all things to the control of the community board, and must carry out all general and special directions given to them by the community board.
+A committee, subcommittee or other subordinate decision-making body is subject in all things to the control of the local authority, and must carry out all general and special directions of the local authority given to them.